Swindon: Gilly Chapell Accred. Reg. MBACP Counsellor, Degree Qual.

 I am a BACP Counsellor and can be found on the Accredited Register, a member of TAG (Trauma & Abuse Group), qualified to Degree level with extensive experience of working in a variety of different settings, volunteering in the public and private sector along side my private practice addressing a wide breadth of emotional concerns.

-Counselling has helped clients, presenting with all sorts of difficulties.
-I see clients who present with different types of symptoms such as: emotional overwhelm, hopelessness, shame, worthlessness, lack of memories, mistrust, anxiety, panic attacks, stress, depression, chronic pain, irritability, loss of interest, decreased concentration, insomnia, alcohol, addiction, lack of self care or confidence, disordered eating, comfort eating, legacy of abuse or neglect, self destructive behaviour, parenting and relationship issues.
+Counselling has helped clients, presenting with all sorts of difficulties, such as: emotional overwhelm, hopelessness, shame, worthlessness, lack of memories, mistrust, anxiety, panic attacks, stress, depression, chronic pain, irritability, loss of interest, decreased concentration, insomnia, alcohol, addiction, lack of self care or confidence, disordered eating, comfort eating, legacy of abuse or neglect, self destructive behaviour, parenting and relationship issues.
 Along side clients who come because they want to make sense of a life event such as problems related to affairs, betrayal, separation and divorce, abusive relationship, bereavement and loss of long term relationships.

 For example... a client may report feeling a loss of interest in things, in life, in relationships.
 Sometimes this is a subtle way of our emotional well being telling us that we have had a tough time digesting a time when something really important and meaningful was taken away from us.
 We cope with the loss by not getting too attached to anything again in the future.
 The logic being if we are not too attached we don't get hurt when or if it is taken away from us.
 There tends to be an underlying message hidden within the symptoms clients present.
 So a good place to start in counselling is to explain what isn't working in life at the minute.